Filed Under: Teas

 It’s important to remember that most research is done with drinking pure coffee, without the addition of milk, and specially sugar, which can significantly alter the results of studies.

-We’re approaching the time of year when our usual diets tend to give way to more indulgences.
-Large, plentiful meals are a huge part of the holidays, but if we’re not careful, we may overeat to the point of indigestion.
-Luckily there are many natural foods can help minimize indigestion, bloating and gas, making you feel better and reducing growling stomach, abdominal pain, burning sensation in the upper abdomen, as well as preventing vomiting.
-Here’s a quick list of 5 natural products to relieve indigestion.
+Sometimes our usual diets give way to more indulgences.
+Large, plentiful meals are a common part of celebrations and special occasions, but if we’re not careful, we may overeat to the point of indigestion.
+Luckily there are many natural foods that can help minimize indigestion, bloating and gas, making you feel better and reducing a growling stomach, abdominal pain, and burning sensation in the upper abdomen, as well as preventing vomiting.
+Here’s a quick list of five natural products to relieve indigestion.

 Chamomile is effective for relieving many gastrointestinal complaints, including indigestion.
 Drinking herbal chamomile tea after eating a heavy meal can help calm your stomach and relieve digestive problems.
 It’s also a great way to give yourself time to digest in between dinner and dessert!